pbahatipb/pbahatipb/README.md

 - 👋 Hi, I’m @pbahatipb
 - - python,html,css
 - 📫 bahatipeter234@gmail.com
-- ⚡ Fun fact: God's the best
+- ⚡ Fun fact: A day on venus is longer than a year on venus

 <!---
 pbahatipb/pbahatipb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.